Tucker Street, Worthington, Ohio

 Tucker Street.
 Large detached houses of various architectural styles surrounded by generous plots of lushly planted land sit proudly shaded under huge mature trees in the North Columbus town of Worthington, Ohio.

 A sharp crack sound cuts through the white noise drone of traffic on a nearby Interstate and distant freight train horns hauling coal south through Ohio.
 The crack is followed immediately with a splitting sound.
 A vast limb of silver birch falls ricocheting off another branch on its way down and flattens the male runner.
-After the thud and splinter of contact with the man and the ground the scene falls silent.
-The deer that we're startled into a petrified stance look about then resume grazing on the lush grass lawns.
+After the thud and splinter of contact the scene falls silent.
+The deer that were startled into a petrified stance look about then resume grazing on the lush grass lawns.